-Brad has served as the department’s curator since 2000, after serving as a postdoctoral fellow, guest curator of exhibits, expedition lead herpetologist, museum store employee, and volunteer.
-He received his doctorate from Loma Linda University and obtained both his M.S. and B.S. from San Diego State University.
+Brad has served as the department’s curator since 2000.
+Prior to this he worked as a postdoctoral fellow, guest curator of exhibits, expedition lead herpetologist, museum store employee, and volunteer.
+He received his doctorate from Loma Linda University and both his M.S. and B.S. from San Diego State University.
 Brad’s research focuses on the evolution and biogeography of the herpetofauna of Baja California and its associated islands.
-Brad is also an Adjunct Professor at San Diego State University where he regularly teaches in the Biology Department.
+Brad is also an Adjunct Professor at San Diego State University.
 Brad can be reached at 619.255.0277 or email@example.com.

 Tod Reeder, Ph.D., San Diego State University